ashleefoureyes/quackjaws/deliverable2-code/README.txt

 If you log in as staff you will be given the following options
   - Add Animal
-  - View Animals
+  - View/Edit Animals
   - Add Client
-  - View Clients
+  - View/Edit Clients
   - Run Algorithm (Not yet implemented)
   - Logout